Skip to content

 Run actions and read their output — the same on any side of the connection.

-Once a runtime is wired, calling an action looks the same on any side — client or server — and regardless of where it resolves (locally or over a carrier).
+Once your runtime is set up, calling an action looks the same on any side — client or server — and it doesn’t matter whether the action runs right here or over on a peer.
+You call it the same way either way.

-The common case: run the action and get its output directly.
-Throws on a declared or transport error.
+The everyday case: run the action and get its output back.
+It throws if the action fails — whether that’s a declared error or a connection problem.

 .request({ userId: "u_123" })